birbmaaan/appcues_demo_app/README.md

 ![my project's path](./readme_pics/projectpath.png)

+---

+**Whenever you're running any of the below commands, it is assumed your terminal's working directory is the folder where your project is located unless stated otherwise**

+Now that you know some basics of terminal use, it's time to actually get started with your project!

 ### 1. Clone this repo

 In the terminal, navigate to the folder where you'd like to save your project and then clone this project repository to your computer using the `git clone` command.
 For directions on how to use this command, check out [this article](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

+For example, if you'd like to create a project folder on your desktop, you would want your working directory in the terminal to be `Users/username/desktop`.
+Then, when cloning this repository to your machine, it will create a new folder on your desktop titled `appcues_demo_app`.

+After cloning the repo, you can then change directory with `cd appcues_demo_app`.

+Following this example, if you print your working directory, you should now be located at `Users/username/desktop/appcues_demo_app`.

 ### 2. Install dependencies

-# open in the right place, how to open in vs code, open in

 Run `npm install` to install other project dependencies.

 ### 3. Start local server

 Run `npm start` to begin a local development server.
-Once this starts, you should be able to see a live preview of your app running in your browser at `localhost:3000`.
+Once this starts, you should be able to see a live preview of your app running in your browser at `localhost:3000`*.

-Note: you will first need to install Appcues using your account ID in the first step below.
+* Note: you will first need to install Appcues using your account ID in the second step below.

 And that's it!
 You've now got a locally hosted working app.
 Any changes you make in your code files should automatically appear in the local version of your demo app.